 Despite their adaptability, tenacity, and impressive hunting skills, cheetahs are facing extinction – and not for the first time.
 While they managed to survive two previous threats, the ongoing loss of inhabitable territory is posing a renewed and serious challenge.

 As the fastest land animals on earth, cheetahs need a lot of space for hunting, to be able to reach their top speeds, charge their prey, and make swift turns.
 Human farmland expansion reduces this greatly, affecting the species and putting their survival at risk.
 And while cheetahs are not picky settlers, happily at home anywhere from dry forests to the Sahara desert, they fail to thrive in protected areas because they cannot compete with larger predators.

 This leaves the magnificent purring cat in a very vulnerable position.
 Which is why now, more than ever, is the time to celebrate their beauty, recognise what is slipping from our grasp, and put cheetahs in the spotlight.

 A cheetah like no otherTitle:

-Standing to almost 20cm high, and 40cm long, The Cheetah is a showpiece that not only pays homage to the distinct elegance of the animal but also its resilience and fragility.
+Standing at almost 20cm high, and 40cm long, The Cheetah is a show-piece that not only pays homage to the distinct elegance of the animal but also its resilience and fragility.
 It is a striking reminder of the beauty of nature – and how quickly that beauty can vanish.
-And, with only 1,000 statues available worldwide, it is a special and fitting way to honor the big cat
+And, with only 1,000 statues available worldwide, it is a special and fitting way to honour the big cat